Anne Marie Miller

-Anne Marie Miller is an American nurse, public speaker and author who writes on topics such as faith, sexuality, and psychology and is pursuing a degree in advanced practice psychiatric nursing.
+Anne Marie Miller is an American nurse, public speaker and author who writes on topics such as faith, sexuality, and psychology.
+Miller works as a hospice nurse and case manager.

-Miller is presently a licensed registered nurse and is studying to be an Advanced Practice Primary Mental Health Specialist (PMHNP) or a Sexual Assault Nurse Examiner in Forensic Nursing.
-She is a clinic coordinator and quality improvement graduate within a local hospital system in the Dallas area.
 Miller and her daughter live in Fort Worth, Texas.

 Sexual abuse advocacy and criminal case

 In 1996, Miller was sexually assaulted by Southern Baptist seminary student Mark Aderholt at Southwestern Baptist Theological Seminary at the age of 16, though she did not recognize or report the abuse until in her twenties.
 In an interview with PBS Newshour Miller stated she saw the abuse as "sin" and felt she needed to "protect this man of God" (Aderholt) who was abusing her.

 On July 2, 2018, Aderholt was arrested and charged with three felonies including sexual assault of a minor under 17 in Tarrant County, Texas.
 On December 19, 2018, Aderholt was indicted on three counts of indecency with a minor under 17 by contact and sexual assault of a youth under 17.
 Miller's public report was key in the Southern Baptist Convention and International Mission Board investigating and updating of their policies on sexual abuse and misconduct.
 The IMB originally covered up the abuse by not reporting it to the authorities in 2007, when they determined Aderholt "more likely than not" abused Miller and that he was "not truthful" with the IMB, Miller, or to his family.
 Aderholt resigned from the IMB with no consequence and was allowed to pastor in large churches until he became an executive with the South Carolina Baptist Convention which oversees 2000 churches.
 Aderholt volunteered with children during this time.